sematext/docs/docs/dashboards/reports-and-components.md

 ![Metrics Dashboards Component](https://sematext.com/docs/images/guide/dashboards/metrics-dashboard-component.png "Metrics Dashboards Component")

 Just like a Monitoring App component, a Logs App components have interactive elements as well.
 Here you can choose from Log Tables, Logs counts, and much more.
-Use the Add Component button to add a Logs App component to your Dashboard, and combine them with Monitoring App components for full observability of your stack.
+Use the **+ Add New Component** button to add a Logs App component to your Dashboard, and combine them with Monitoring App components for full observability of your stack.

 ![Logs Dashboards Component](https://sematext.com/docs/images/guide/dashboards/logs-dashboard-component.png "Logs Dashboards Component")